 Treatment-resistant depression (TRD) can leave you feeling hopeless and discouraged.
 Months or even years can go by without any relief.
 And after the effort it took to get help, it can be demoralizing when you're just not getting better.

 But if your depression treatment isn't working, don't give up.
 Many people can get their treatment-resistant depression under control.
 You and your doctor just need to find the right approach.
 This might include different drugs, therapy, and other treatments.
 If you're still struggling with depression despite treatment, here's what you need to know.

 Understanding Treatment-Resistant Depression

 What is treatment-resistant depression?
 Surprisingly, that can be hard to answer.
 Experts still disagree on what exactly the term means.

-Many say that it's a case of depression that doesn't respond to two different antidepressants from different classes.
+Some researchers define TRD as a case of depression that doesn't respond to two different antidepressants from different classes.
 Other experts say that a person needs to try at least four different treatments before depression can be truly considered treatment-resistant.

 Of course for you, the exact definition doesn't matter.
 You just need to ask yourself some basic questions.

-Has your treatment failed to make you feel better?
+- Has your treatment failed to make you feel better?

-Have the side effects of your medication been hard to handle?
+- Have the side effects of your medication been hard to handle?